 Biking down the volcano has been a popular activity on Maui for several years.

-Haleakala is the 10,000 foot volcano that makes up the east half of Maui.
+Haleakala is the 10,000-foot volcano that makes up the eastern half of Maui.
 There is a paved road that winds all the way up the volcano to a parking lot near the summit.
 Many cars and tour vans drive up and down this road every day, to enjoy the spectacular view of the crater in the National Park at the top.

 Several tour companies offer group bike rides.
 They take you up in a van, bringing along the bikes in a trailer.
 Then you coast downhill on your bike for about three hours, on the same winding road as the cars and vans.

 In 2007, because of injuries and deaths on this ride, Haleakala National Park banned the tours from the park.
 But some companies still offer the tour, starting outside of the park borders.
 They give you a tour inside the park in their van (which you could do yourself in your own car, or with another company that offers van tours without bike rides), and then they take you outside of the park to begin your bike ride down the volcano.

 Below is information about some of the companies still offering Haleakala bike tours.
 Or click for more things to do on Maui.